SharpAI/DeepCamera/README.md

 sudo ./run-deepeye-x86.sh start #make sure Serial No is in docker/workaipython/ro_serialno
 ```

-## It is even possible to connect Surveilance Camera
+## It is even possible to integrate with your Surveilance Camera

 ### Through Shinobi (if you install DeepCamera through Docker)
 Then you need to follow [Shinobi's document](https://shinobi.video) to add camera. or [click to see our tutorial](https://github.com/SharpAI/DeepCamera/blob/master/docs/shinobi.md)